In This Article

 What Are the NJ State Tax Benefits of Retirement Plan Contributions?

 NJ treatment depends on the plan type per N.J.S.A.
 54A:6-21.
-Solo 401(k) and Defined Benefit plans: Employer + employee contributions ARE excludable from NJ gross income, producing contemporaneous NJ tax savings.
+Solo 401(k): employee deferrals ARE excludable from NJ gross income, producing contemporaneous NJ tax savings; NJ guidance does not clearly address Solo 401(k) employer contributions - confirm that share for your facts.
+Defined Benefit: employer contributions are taxable for NJ - the 54A:6-21 exclusion covers only 401(k) plans.
 SEP-IRA and SIMPLE IRA: NOT deductible for NJ purposes - contributions create NJ basis recoverable tax-free in retirement under the 3-Year Rule (full recovery in first 36 months of distributions) or General Rule (proportional).
 For maximum NJ tax efficiency, prefer Solo 401(k) over SEP-IRA when feasible.

 Key Takeaway

-Retirement plan contributions produce a dollar-for-dollar reduction in FEDERAL taxable income in the contribution year.
+Retirement plan contributions may reduce FEDERAL taxable income in the contribution year, subject to contribution limits and QBI interaction.
 For NJ, the outcome depends on the plan: Solo 401(k) and Defined Benefit contributions reduce NJ gross income contemporaneously per N.J.S.A.
 54A:6-21; SEP-IRA and SIMPLE IRA contributions do NOT - they instead create NJ basis recoverable tax-free in retirement.
-At a 32% federal + 6.37% NJ rate, a $10,000 Solo 401(k) employer contribution saves $3,837 in combined federal+NJ taxes today.
-The same $10,000 in a SEP-IRA saves $3,200 federally today and leaves $637 of NJ tax savings to recover later via basis.
-Choose the right plan for your business structure, employee situation, and contribution goals.
+At a 32% federal + 6.37% NJ rate, a $10,000 Solo 401(k) employer contribution saves $3,837 in combined federal+NJ income taxes before QBI interaction.
+The same $10,000 in a SEP-IRA saves $3,200 federally today and leaves $637 of NJ basis benefit to recover later.
+Owner contributions are not Schedule C expenses and do not reduce Schedule C profit or self-employment tax.

 Related reading: Year-End Tax Moves for NJ Business Owners | S-Corp Salary vs. Distributions | Top 5 Overlooked Deductions | Tax planning services